 Sacha Kirk is Co-Founder and Chief Marketing Officer (CMO) of Australia-based legal startup Lawcadia.
-Named to Asia Law Portal’s 12 legal tech startup founders to follow in the Asia-Pacific region in 2020 – Kirk explains in this interview with Asia Law Portal what inspired Lawcadia’s founding, its’ services offer, the details of its’ recent funding round, it’s geographic focus and future goals, the unique role of the legal startup CMO, predictions for the future of legal startups in the Asia-Pacific region, and her advice for aspiring legal startup entrepreneurs.
+Named to Asia Law Portal’s 12 legal tech startup founders to follow in the Asia-Pacific region in 2020.
+Kirk explains in this interview with Asia Law Portal what inspired Lawcadia’s founding, its’ services offer.
+They also explains its’ recent funding round, geographic focus.
+And future goals, the unique role of the legal startup CMO.
+Along with predictions for the future of legal startups in the Asia-Pacific region, and her advice for aspiring legal startup entrepreneurs.

 What inspired you to found Lawcadia?

-My co-founder and I were inspired by trends in other services sectors where technology was making it easy for business and consumers to find, select and engage service providers.
-When I contrasted this to how corporate legal teams were selecting, briefing and managing their legal services we said “wow, this is ripe for change”.
+Trends inspired my co-founder and me in other services sectors where technology was making it easy for business.
+And consumers to find, select and engage service providers.
+When I contrasted this to how corporate legal teams were selecting, briefing.
+And managing their legal services we said “wow, this is ripe for change”.
 We started Lawcadia a few months later.